StevenTammen/bibledocs.org/content/discussion/ichthys/longer-topical-studies/satanic-rebellion-series/part-5-judgment-restoration-and-replacement/_index.md

 A) Re-creation day one and B) millennial day one.

-1. [ ] A) Separation of light and B) separation of the waters by means of the sky.
+1. [ ] A) Separation of light and B) separation of the waters by means of the sky
-1. [x] A) Separation of light and B) separation of truth from lies.
+1. [x] A) Separation of light and B) separation of truth from lies
-1. [ ] A) Separation of the waters by means of the sky and B) separation of truth from lies.
+1. [ ] A) Separation of the waters by means of the sky and B) separation of truth from lies
-1. [ ] A) Separation of the waters by means of the sky and B) separation of human freedom of choice from Satan's efforts to destroy free will.
+1. [ ] A) Separation of the waters by means of the sky and B) separation of human freedom of choice from Satan's efforts to destroy free will

 ## Select the correct pairing of acts of separation in the re-creation and millennial days. {#evidence-for-the-seven-days-interpretation-the-seven-days-of-re-creation-days-1-and-2-src-ichthys-select-the-correct-pairing-of-acts-of-separation-in-the-re-creation-and-millennial-days}

 A) Re-creation day two and B) millennial day two.

-1. [ ] A) Separation of human freedom of choice from Satan's efforts to destroy free will and B) Separation of the waters by means of the sky.
+1. [ ] A) Separation of human freedom of choice from Satan's efforts to destroy free will and B) Separation of the waters by means of the sky
-1. [ ] A) Separation of truth from lies and B) separation of human freedom of choice from Satan's efforts to destroy free will.
+1. [ ] A) Separation of truth from lies and B) separation of human freedom of choice from Satan's efforts to destroy free will
-1. [x] A) Separation of the waters by mean of the sky and B) separation of human freedom of choice from Satan's efforts to destroy free will.
+1. [x] A) Separation of the waters by mean of the sky and B) separation of human freedom of choice from Satan's efforts to destroy free will
-1. [ ] A) Separation of light and B) Separation of truth from lies.
+1. [ ] A) Separation of light and B) Separation of truth from lies

 ## True or False: Human freedom of choice is essential for spiritual growth. {#evidence-for-the-seven-days-interpretation-the-seven-days-of-re-creation-days-1-and-2-src-ichthys-true-or-false-human-freedom-of-choice-is-essential-for-spiritual-growth}

 1. [x] True
 1. [ ] False

 ## Which of these statements are true? {#evidence-for-the-seven-days-interpretation-the-seven-days-of-re-creation-days-1-and-2-src-ichthys-which-of-these-statements-are-true}

 I. God protected human freedom of choice from angelic interference through the judgement of the great flood.
 II.
 Some governments, non-profit, and religious institutions are better than others at maximizing human freedom of choice.
 III.
 Human freedom of choice does not mean the freedom to harm others, rather the preservation of human free will.

-1. [ ] I. and III.
+1. [ ] I. and III. alone
+1. [ ] II. alone
-1. [ ]
+1. [ ] I. and II. alone
+1. [x] All of the above
-1. [ ]
+1. [ ] None of the above

 ## True or False: God's strict superintendence of human freedom is direct evidence that He views it as important. {#evidence-for-the-seven-days-interpretation-the-seven-days-of-re-creation-days-1-and-2-src-ichthys-true-or-false-gods-strict-superintendence-of-human-freedom-is-direct-evidence-that-he-views-it-as-important}

 1. [x] True
 1. [ ] False

+## True or False: The first promise of Christ appeared in the second millennium of the Gentile age. {#evidence-for-the-seven-days-interpretation-the-seven-days-of-re-creation-days-1-and-2-src-ichthys-true-or-false-the-first-promise-of-christ-appeared-in-the-second-millennium-of-the-gentile-age}

+1. [ ] True
+1. [x] False

 {{< /quizdown >}}